swanky-lala/SOC-training-Lab/README.md

 <img width="826" alt="image" src="https://github.com/user-attachments/assets/71b1f83f-91fc-466f-b595-1794411bacfe">

-Next, go to Watchlist and see the added watchlist from where you can watch the Logs for the IP.
+Next, go to MyWatchlist and see the added watchlist from where you can watch the Logs for the IP.
 <img width="826" alt="image" src="https://github.com/user-attachments/assets/55cf2d45-a73d-43e6-b24f-3fa3afe32f35">